Kivi-Vuorilehto/tikawe_boot_sale_website/README.md

 A user can post a listing on the feed which contains images, a title, a description, a category, a price and a location.
 A feed displays all added listings to all visitors.

-A user can filter the feed by category and title.
+A user can filter the feed by category and text content.
 A user can sort the feed by price and time.

 Comments can also be left on listings with futher questions to the seller.